Table of Contents

 5. ThunderShirt Classic Dog Anxiety Jacket

-While there's many different dog anxiety vests today, the ThunderShirt was one of the originals and it's also one of the first anxiety-relief products I decided to try for Jet’s anxiety simply because it was one of the least invasive options available.
+While there are many different dog anxiety vests today, the ThunderShirt was one of the originals, and it's also one of the first anxiety-relief products I decided to try for Jet’s anxiety simply because it was one of the least invasive options available.